Improving Community Recreation Opportunities

 The new facility will also include two public pavilions, a maintenance / equipment building and the infrastructure needed to support the annual Fun Days and other activities of the park.

-The current Veteran’s Park location requires the closure of multiple streets to provide additional space to host the event.
+The current Veteran’s Park location requires the closure of multiple streets to provide additional space to host the annual Fun Days.
 Even with the additional space from the street closure, the carnival companies are not able to bring their full line of rides and entertainment.
 The new 14.5 acre site will provide much more room for Fun Days expansion and increases flexibility for event planners.
-The new location moves the park complex to an open area that will not require street closure, will eliminate congestion on residential streets and will significantly reduce traffic issues.
+The new location moves the park complex to an open area that will not require street closure and detours and will eliminate congestion on residential streets significantly reducing traffic issues.

-The new facility will be connected to the Village via a pedestrian tunnel and trails connected to the Village sidewalks along Spring Valley Drive and the Marathon Elementary School.
+The new facility will feature a pedestrian tunnel and trails connected to the Village sidewalks along Spring Valley Drive and the Marathon Elementary School.
 The pedestrian path and tunnel reduce interaction with traffic flow and provides a safe path for residents and their families to access the new park.